bmwiedemann/openSUSE/packages/o/openssl-1_0_0/README-FIPS.txt

  - files as in package libopenssl1_0_0, but in /lib/.
    The .so libraries are for the 32bit compatibility mode of the openssl library.

-libopenssl1_0_0-hmac-32bit
-- files as in package libopenssl1_0_0-hmac, but in /lib/.

 libopenssl-devel
  - header files and static libraries for compiling applications with the